Our Terms of Business

 13.2 We have facilities for storing deeds and wills and are pleased to provide these services free of charge.
-However, we cannot accept responsibility for any loss or damage unless such loss or damage is as a result of our negligence.

 13.3 If you require us to retrieve papers/documents from storage, we reserve the right to charge a minimum retrieval fee of £25 plus VAT for retrieving papers/documents upon a request from yourself or a third party, as well as the right to charge for work necessary to comply with your instructions or those of the third party.